 Striking Sand Spit

-Deeban Spit was originally created as a result of the excavation of 300,000 tonnes of sand from the nearby fish hatchery at Cabbage Tree Basin during the early 1900s.
+Deeban Spit was originally created as a result of the excavation of 300,000 tonnes of sand from the nearby fish hatchery at Cabbage Tree Basin which operated during the early 1900s.

-Together with dredging, storms, currents and other sand movements resulted in it's present form since the 1960s.
+Together with dredging, storms, king tides, currents and other sand movements resulted in the spit being connected to Bonnie Vale Beach since the 1960s.
 However, that dramatically changed in May 2020 when the spit was split in two.

-Deeban Spit has become a breeding area for migratory birds including the Eastern Curlew and Bar-tailed Godwit.
+The area around Deeban Spit bushwalk has become a breeding area for migratory birds including the Eastern Curlew and Bar-tailed Godwit.
 Both birds migrate here from Siberia, arriving around August-September.
-Successful breeding requires overcoming many obstacles as it is so care should be taken to not disturb these birds or their nesting areas.
+Successful breeding requires overcoming many obstacles as it is so care should be taken during your bushwalk to not disturb these birds or their nesting areas.

 Many of the bird species here have long beaks to aid in feeding on the crustaceans such as yabbies that habitate in the tidal plains.
 Other birds that can be spotted here include pied oyster catchers, herons and pelicans.